Aquanty/rtd-hgs/docs/source/index.rst

   relative permeability to horizontal flow only so that water travels vertically under saturated hydraulic conductivity conditions, similar to the behaviour of the pseudo-soil relation.
-This instruction should be applied to dual continua, as discussed in
+This instruction should be applied to dual continua, as discussed in Section :ref:
-  Section :ref:`sec:modify_material` .
+| .

 --------------